Scaffolding

 (c) is designed and constructed to support at least four times the load that may be imposed on it,

-(d) if over 3 m, has a guardrail that meets the requirements of section 97.
+(d) if 3 m or more in height, has a guardrail that meets the requirements of section 97,

 (e) is erected plumb and level,